 On 22 April 2021, the parties jointly informed the panel of the resolution of their dispute and on 12 May 2021, the parties gave notice of this to the DSB.
 On 25 May 2021, the panel circulated its report to the members and the case was closed.

 The October 2019 elections prompted a return to Argentina's trade policies from the pre-2015 era but with lessons learned and more sophisticated tools.
 Argentina is enduring a prolonged economic crisis, worsened by the continuous currency crisis, the risk of default on external debt, and an inflationary economy that was already suffering before the covid-19 policies halted most economic activity.
 True to its predecessors, the current populist government has used currency controls, currency printing, and export duties on goods and services as means to close the budgetary gap.

-The steady erosion of the Argentine peso since mid 2019 (almost 100 per cent) largely reflected pressures to compete internationally.
-In 2019, Argentina obtained a trade surplus of US$15.9 billion that reversed the 2018 trade deficit of US$3.88 billion.
+The steady erosion of the Argentine peso since mid 2019 (almost 150 per cent) largely reflected pressures to compete internationally.
+In 2020, Argentina obtained a trade surplus of US$12.5 billion that was not far reduced from the trade surplus obtained in 2019.
 Nevertheless, this has not changed Argentina's continuing thirst for hard currencies such as the US dollar.